Idioms are pretty much the best thing since sliced bread.

 The dog may be man’s best friend, but at least in Italy, that friendship does not extend to places of worship.
 The Italian un cane in chiesa refers to an unwanted guest.

-For more colorful idioms, pick up a copy of Adam Jacot De Boinod’s “I Never Knew There Was a Word for It” (which also covers interesting words from different languages) or check out FluentU’s collection of real-world videos.
+For more colorful idioms, you can purchase Adam Jacot De Boinod’s “I Never Knew There Was a Word for It” (which also covers interesting words from different languages) or check out FluentU’s collection of real-world videos.

 FluentU makes it possible to learn languages from music videos, commercials, news, inspiring talks and more.